 Refinancing private student loans may be a way to increase the funds you have available to save each month.
-Working with our friends at Thrivent Credit Union to evaluate your situation, and what is possible for student loan refinance, may be worth the effort.
+Working with our friends at

 If you're having trouble finding the information you need on your own, Carlo suggests connecting with your student loan servicer.
 "They should be your go-to for student loan information," says Carlo.
-"Then, if you need additional help managing your debt, that's where a financial professional can help out."
+"Then, if you need additional help managing your debt, that's where a financial advisor can help out."

 You can't do a lot for your future if you have this huge weight on you, but there's nothing you can do if you don't have a plan for today.

 2. Choose a balanced approach to debt and savings

 "But in my experience with clients, creating a goal that requires you to pay something off 100% before you move on to the next stage isn't realistic.
 One setback could have you feeling defeated and could derail that whole plan," she adds.

 When you have years of student debt and preparing for retirement ahead of you, Dufner suggests it's much more practical to find a way to balance both goals in your budget.